John-OK/FullStackSteps/README.md

   plugins: [react()]
 })
 ```
-19. Run the Vite build:
+20. Run the Vite build (NOTE: we use `npm run build` here instead of `npm run dev` because the development environment won't output to Django's 'static' folder):
 ```
 npm run build
 ```
-20. CD to django project folder where 'manage.py' is
+21. CD to django project folder where 'manage.py' is
-21. Check if everything is setup correctly:
+2. Check if everything is setup correctly:
 ```
 python manage.py runserver
 ```
-22. Setup Vite's `package.json` file to automatically update changes in Vite's src folder to Django's static folder by adding the following to the scripts section of `package.json` (don't forget to add a comma if necessary):
+23. Setup Vite's `package.json` file to automatically update changes in Vite's src folder to Django's static folder by adding the following to the scripts section of `package.json` (don't forget to add a comma if necessary):
 ```
 "watch": "vite build --watch"
 ```
-23. Create a new terminal (optional) and cd to folder where package.json resides
+24. Create a new terminal (optional) and cd to folder where package.json resides
-24. Start the watch script:
+25. Start the watch script:
 ```
 npm run watch
 ```
-25. In models.py, prepare AppUser model:
+26. In models.py, prepare AppUser model:
 ```
 from django.contrib.auth.models import AbstractUser